medikoo/deferred/README.md

 <a name="installation-browser" />
 ### Browser

 You can easily create browser bundle with help of [modules-webmake](https://github.com/medikoo/modules-webmake).
-Mind that it relies on EcmaScript5 features, so for older browsers you would need as well [es5-shim](https://github.com/kriskowal/es5-shim)
+Mind that it relies on EcmaScript5 features, so for older browsers you need as well [es5-shim](https://github.com/kriskowal/es5-shim)

 <a name="concept" />
 ## Deferred/Promise concept